 The Orphic Gold Tablets and Greek Religion: Further Along the Path, editor and contributing article and introduction for a collection of new and previously published articles on the ‘Orphic’ Gold Tablets Cambridge University Press (2011). (abstract)

-Redefining Ancient Orphism: A Study in Greek Religion (book forthcoming from Cambridge University Press). (abstract)
+Redefining Ancient Orphism: A Study in Greek Religion.
+Cambridge University Press (2013). (abstract)

 Drawing Down the Moon: Magic in the Ancient Greco-Roman World (book in preparation, under contract at Princeton University Press) (abstract)

 Plato and the Power of Images, (volume edited with Pierre Destrée, planned for Brill). (conference website with abstracts)

 "Who in Hell is Heracles?
 Dionysos' Disastrous Disguise in Aristophanes' Frogs," in Initiation in Ancient Greek Rituals and Narratives: New Critical Perspectives, eds.
 Dodds & Faraone, Routledge 2003, pp. 181-200. (abstract) (article)

 "At the Seizure of the Moon: The Absence of the Moon in the Mithras Liturgy," in Prayer, Magic, and the Stars in the Ancient and Late Antique World , eds.
 Noegel, Walker, & Brannon, Penn State University Press, 2003, pp. 223-239. (abstract) (article)

 "Faces of the Moon: Cosmology, Genesis, and the Mithras Liturgy," in Heavenly Realms and Earthly Realities in Late Antique Religions, eds.
 Ra'anan S. Boustan & Annette Yoshiko Reed, Cambridge University Press, 2004, pp. 275-295. (abstract) (article)